10 TIPS FOR A ZERO-WASTE EVENT

 When shopping for snacks and treats, head to the bulk store with your reusable jars instead of buying pre-packaged goods!

 Let’s keep this list going!
-Comment below!
+Comment below with your favourite zero-waste party tips!